mittwald/cli/README.md

   DATABASE-ID  The ID or name of the database

 FLAGS
   -i, --input=<value>           (required) the input file from which to read the dump ("-" for stdin) -p, --mysql-password=<value>  the password to use for the MySQL user (env: MYSQL_PWD) -q, --quiet                   suppress process output and only display a machine-readable summary.
       --gzip                    uncompress the dump with gzip
+      --[no-]temporary-user     create a temporary user for the dump

+SSH CONNECTION FLAGS
   --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.
-      --ssh-user=<value>           override the SSH user to connect with; if omitted, your own user will be used --[no-]temporary-user        create a temporary user for the dump
+  --ssh-user=<value>           override the SSH user to connect with; if omitted, your own user will be used

+DESCRIPTION
+  Imports a dump of a MySQL database

+  This command imports a mysqldump file from your local filesystem into a MySQL database.

+  This command relies on connecting to your hosting environment via SSH.
+For this, it will use your systems SSH client under the hood, and will respect your SSH configuration in ~/.ssh/config.

+  An exception to this is the 'User' configuration, which will be overridden by this command to either your authenticated mStudio user or the user specified with the --ssh-user flag.

+  See https://linux.die.net/man/5/ssh_config for a reference on the configuration file.

 FLAG DESCRIPTIONS
   -i, --input=<value>  the input file from which to read the dump ("-" for stdin)